New Zealand cricket team in Australia in 1993–94: New Zealand vs. ACB Chairman XI

-The opening tour match for New Zealand took place at the Lilac Hill in Perth against a ACB Chairman XI which featured Jeff Thomson, Dennis Lillee and Richard Hadlee who were all over forty years old.
+The opening tour match for New Zealand took place at the Lilac Hill in Perth against an ACB Chairman XI which featured Jeff Thomson, Dennis Lillee and Richard Hadlee who were all over forty years old.
 After forcing New Zealand to be 8/91 at one stage, a ninth wicket partnership between Blair Pocock and Willie Watson rescued New Zealand to a score of 189.
 In the run-chase, Damien Martyn top scored with 81 as he got the man of the match award as he led the Chairman team to a six wicket victory.

 New Zealand vs. Western Australia

 New Zealand stayed in Perth to play their second warm-up against a Western Australia side.
 Batting first, New Zealand was bowled out for 149 with Western Australian bowler, Jo Angel taking five wickets for 32.
-In response, Western Australia scored 508 with an partnership of 185 runs from test-fringe hopefuls, Damien Martyn (80) and Tom Moody (110) being completed in only 214 minutes.
+In response, Western Australia scored 508 with a partnership of 185 runs from test-fringe hopefuls, Damien Martyn (80) and Tom Moody (110) being completed in only 214 minutes.
 Tim Zoehrer also chipped in with a solid 83 as he pushed the total past 500.
 In the second innings, half-centuries from Andrew Jones, Ken Rutherford and Dipak Patel got New Zealand to 350 with Jo Angel taking another five wickets as Western Australia won by an innings and nine runs.
 The match though would see Justin Langer fined $300 for refusing to walk after being dismissed with Martin Crowe doing a similar response the following day.

 New Zealand vs. AIS Cricket Academy XI

-New Zealand headed over to North Sydney Oval to take on an Cricket Academy XI which featured Glenn McGrath who would go on to play in his first test later in the tour.
+New Zealand headed over to North Sydney Oval to take on a Cricket Academy XI which featured Glenn McGrath who would go on to play in his first test later in the tour.
 For the tourists, they would have their third loss of the tour with only a Tony Blain 40 resembling some fight in the 110 run defeat.
 Chris Cairns being the best New Zealand bowler with 4/39.

 New Zealand vs. New South Wales

 Two days later, New Zealand took on New South Wales in a four-day first-class match played at the No. 1 Sports Ground in Newcastle.
-The opening day of the tour match saw an partnership of 119 between Mark Waugh (63) and Steve Waugh (88) before Dipak Patel brought the game back with 6/87 from 23 consecutive overs to bring New South Wales from 3/218 to declare at 8/299.
+The opening day of the tour match saw a partnership of 119 between Mark Waugh (63) and Steve Waugh (88) before Dipak Patel brought the game back with 6/87 from 23 consecutive overs to bring New South Wales from 3/218 to declare at 8/299.
 New Zealand first innings didn't get going with Martin Crowe maintaining his bad form as he scored 12 runs in his innings.
-Eventually an 65 run innings from Ken Rutherford pushed New Zealand to 163 in their first innings.
+Eventually a 65 run innings from Ken Rutherford pushed New Zealand to 163 in their first innings.
 With a target of 246 runs for victory after New South Wales collapsed for 109 in the second innings, New Zealand chased down the target with three wickets to spare with Danny Morrison and Tony Blain contributing the remaining runs on the fourth day.